DevMountain-QA/Automation-Basics/README.md

 * `.click()` - we'll use this one
 * `.setValue()` - we'll set that for sure
 * `.expect.element().text.to.equal()` - just like testing the calculator...
-* `.expect.element().text.to.contain()` - works exactly the same as the above, except that it looks for something to appear SOMEWHERE in the element's text, not for an exact match.  (`{hello: 'world', goodnight: 'moon'}` could have a match for "hello" or "moon" if we used this command)
+* `.expect.element().text.to.contain()` - works exactly the same as the above, except that it looks for something to appear SOMEWHERE in the element's text, not for an exact match.  `{hello: 'world', goodnight: 'moon'}` could have a match for `hello` or `moon` if we used this command.

 Look at the [NightwatchJS API docs for more details](http://nightwatchjs.org/api).